Lisbon Fado, UNESCO Intangible Cultural Heritage

 Fado is not a music genre stuck in the past.
 It continues to grow and to evolve through the new generation of “fadistas”.
 They are very aware of the genre’s roots and they introduce new interpretations organically; it’s more about continuity (and evolution) than disruptiveness.

-The genre is so important in Lisbon’s culture that it even has its own dedicated festival in September called Caixa Alfama.
+The genre is so important in Lisbon’s culture that it even has its own dedicated festival in September called Santa Casa Alfama.
 It’s completely dedicated to Fado and the venues are spread around Alfama, the historical quarter of the city that is most associated with this urban song.